How to Ship Oversized & Heavy Haul Freight: Weigh Your Options

 As with any shipment, you have the option to go through an asset-based carrier or a third-party logistics provider (3PL).
 While there are asset carriers out there who will have the equipment and expertise you need to execute your heavy haul move, 3PLs really have a lot to offer here.

-And because the specialized equipment you may be looking for can be hard to find, it is a great help to have a 3PL casting a wide net on your behalf.
+And because the specialized equipment you may be looking for can be hard to find, it is a great help to have an experienced 3PL casting a wide net on your behalf.

 They’ll be able to comb through thousands of carriers to find just the right one for you.